slausmeister/AutoHDR/readme.md

 ## Understanding the Attention Heads
 We now seek to understand the attention heads.
 The hope is that there is a certain structure here, indicating that the network is actually considering different aspects of the input image.
 As the settings affect the brightness spectrum of the image, we hypothesize that the network should pay attention to shadows, highlights and especially bright light sources (such as the sun).

-The ViT works on 16 times 16 tokens plus the cls token in 12 layers using 12 attention heads.
-For our visualization we highlight the patches that were most added by each attention head for the cls token.
+The ViT works on 16 x 16 tokens plus the cls token in 12 layers using 12 attention heads.
+For our visualization we highlight the patches that were most attended by each attention head for the cls token.
 We select a subset of layers and attention maps to make it a bit less convoluted.

 | Input | Attention Maps |
 | :------: | :------: |